geopython/pygeoapi/CONTRIBUTING.md

 # Contributing to pygeoapi

-We welcome contributions to pygeoapi, in the form of issues, bug fixes, or suggestions for enhancements.
+We welcome contributions to pygeoapi, in the form of issues, bug fixes, documentation or suggestions for enhancements.
 This document sets out our guidelines and best practices for such contributions.